eclipse-langium/langium-website/hugo/content/docs/recipes/performance/profilers.md

   └─────────┴───────────────────────────────┴───────┴────────┴───────────┘
   ```

 * the **validation** process broken down by each grammar rule.
-TODO what exactly is measured here?
+Similar to parsing, we will see how much time was spent validating each rule and how many times each rule was validated.

   ```plain
   Task validating.hello-world executed in 0.19ms and ended at 2025-11-04T16:38:53.229Z